Minard-NG/Tip-calculator/README.md

 ### What I Learnt

 - Reinforced my knowledge of CSS3 grids and page layouts.
-- Developed a crude implelementation of the typical radio button behaviour.
+- Developed a crude implementation of the typical radio button behaviour.
 - Practiced more functional programming